Bellybutton (album): Release and promotion

 (which reached No. 62 on Billboard's Hot 100 chart and No. 54 on the UK Singles Chart), and “I Wanna Stay Home” (which reached No. 59 on the UK Singles Chart).

-An extended play was released in support of Bellybutton, titled The Scary-Go-Round E.P. which reached No. 49 on the UK Singles Chart.
+An extended play was released in support of Bellybutton, titled The Scary-Go-Round E.P., which reached No. 49 on the UK Singles Chart.

-The home-video Gone Jellyfishin' was also issued with the promo videos from Bellybutton ("The King Is Half-Undressed", which was nominated for Best Art Direction at the 1991 MTV Video Music Awards, "That Is Why" and "Baby's Coming Back").
+The home video Gone Jellyfishin' was also issued with the promo videos from Bellybutton ("The King Is Half-Undressed", which was nominated for Best Art Direction at the 1991 MTV Video Music Awards, "That Is Why" and "Baby's Coming Back").
 The band's music videos were heavily aired on MTV.

 Reception

-Bellybutton was released to critical acclaim from contemporary music critics.
+Bellybutton was acclaimed by contemporary music critics.
 However, despite a promotional tour and heavy rotation on MTV, the album failed to reach a wide audience and was a commercial disappointment.
 The album peaked at No. 124 on the Billboard 200.
 In a review for the newspaper The State, staff writer Michael Miller gave the album five stars and called the album "the best pop album of the year."
 He describes the album by saying that it incorporated "the inventive melodies of the Beatles, the vocal harmonies of 10CC and contemporary rhythms of XTC and Crowded House".
 He concludes by saying that "this attention to detail should help Jellyfish float to the top."
-Reviewer Mat Snow in magazine Q also gave the album a five-star review calling it 'an outstanding debut'.
+Reviewer Mat Snow in magazine Q also gave the album a five-star review calling it "an outstanding debut".

 In a retrospective review for the album, Mark Deming of AllMusic says that the band "had all the key ingredients of classic power pop down cold—the sweet but biting melodies, the addictive hooks, the gorgeous stacks of harmonies, and the '60s-styled musical accents—and then revved them up with rock star-proportioned drums and guitars on tunes...".
 He cites the songs "All I Want is Everything", "The King is Half-Undressed", "I Wanna Stay Home", and "Baby's Coming Back" as album highlights.
 He concludes by saying that the band "left behind a great pop record that also rocks hard, no small achievement."

-The song "I Wanna Stay Home" was covered by Rod Stewart on his box set, The Rod Stewart Sessions 1971 - 1998.
+The song "I Wanna Stay Home" was covered by Rod Stewart on his box set The Rod Stewart Sessions 1971 - 1998.

-In 2007, Burning Sky Record released a track-by-track tribute under the title Sensory Lullabies: The Ultimate Tribute To Jellyfish.
+In 2007, Burning Sky Records released a track-by-track tribute under the title Sensory Lullabies: The Ultimate Tribute To Jellyfish.

 Track listing

-Tracks 11-15 are live tracks appearing on the UK Limited Edition release.
+Tracks 11–15 are live tracks appearing on the UK Limited Edition release.

 Track 16 is a live acoustic track appearing on the Japanese Reissue Edition release.